generative Artificial intelligence

 Various Gen AI tools serve specific legal needs.
 For instance, DeepSeek V3 and R1 are great for analysing large document volumes, while GPT-4o and GPT-4.5 excel in summarising and creating initial drafts of legal documents.
 Tools like Claude 3.7 Sonnet and DeepClaude are optimised for generating and analysing legal documents, and Gemini 2.0 Pro and Llama 3.1 handle broad research tasks.
 Interestingly, DALL.E 3 can even create visual representations for legal concepts, adding a creative dimension.

 • Legal case reviews: DeepSeek V3, DeepSeek R1, Grok-2, or Grok-3.
+For specialist queries, use for example Lexis + or CoCounsel.

 • Drafting chronologies: GPT-4o, GPT-4.5, or Gemini Advanced.